Lead Opinion

 The general rule is that a party having only such interest as the public generally has cannot maintain an action, and this rule is applicable to declaratory judgment actions.

-1 WALTER H. ANDERSON, ACTIONS FOR DECLARATORY JUDGMENTS, § 162, at 313 (2d ed.
+1 WALTER H. ANDERSON, ACTIONS FOR DECLARATORY Judgments, § 162, at 313 (2d ed.
 1951) (footnotes omitted).

 We are setting out on a merry chase if we acknowledge that those who have the same interest as the general public can bring declaratory judgment actions to challenge the decisions of governmental officials or bodies with which they disagree.
 The chase will be like the current television commercials in which the rabbit just keeps going and going and going and going.
 We would never overtake that litigation.

 In its reliance upon Walker v.
-Bd. of County Comm‘rs of Albany County, 644 P.2d 772 (Wyo.1982), the majority engrafts upon the declaratory judgment statutes,
+Bd. of County Comm’rs of Albany County,

 I am satisfied that, in order to seek relief against a governmental officer or body under our declaratory judgment statutes, it is essential a plaintiff assert some interest of his own, separate and apart from the interest of the public in order to demonstrate standing to proceed.
-In this case, the plaintiffs claimed none, nor did they have any, other than the standing invented by this court.
+In this ease, the plaintiffs claimed none, nor did they have any, other than the standing invented by this court.
 Their remedy must be sought in the legislature or at the polls.
 The judgment of the district judge should be affirmed.